Spohn History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Spooner, Spouner, Sponer and others.

 More information is included under the topic Early Spohn Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Spohn family moved to Ireland, but this topic is not covered in this excerpt.
-Another 43 words(3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-Spohn Settlers in the United States in the 18th Century
+Spohn Settlers in United States in the 18th Century

-Spohn Settlers in the United States in the 19th Century
+Spohn Settlers in United States in the 19th Century